 Before you add new concepts to your marketing strategy, it is crucial to know how it can enhance your brand.
-Sensory branding can give your customers a better idea of who you are.
+Sensory branding (or sometimes known as sensory branding) can give your customers a better idea of who you are.
 Appealing to the senses is also an excellent way to create the right mood for driving sales.

 A vital part of marketing campaigns is customer experience.
 Focusing on the products will only get you so far, which is where sensory experiences come into the picture.
 Appealing to more than one sense, when most brands go for sight, gives you an edge.
 It is also a more detailed way to establish your brand identity.

-Not every brand has such a clear cut path as Dunkin’ Donuts when it comes to a particular smell to appeal to customers.
-None of that stopped Abercrombie & Fitch, who runs successful sensory marketing campaigns in its retail stores.
+Not every brand has such a clear-cut path as Dunkin’ Donuts when it comes to a particular smell to appeal to customers.
+None of that stopped Abercrombie & Fitch, which runs successful sensory marketing campaigns in its retail stores.
 The company uses its signature scent, Fierce, and mood lighting in its stores to create a shopping experience that is appealing and recognisable.